 Moreover, she published hundreds of poems in four languages (Polish, English, Swedish and Hebrew) in journals worldwide and four collections of poetry.

-Born in Krakow, Poland to Felicia Infeld-Stendig, an essayist, sociologist and freelance journalist, descendent of Rabbi Akiva Eger ("The Gaon of Vilna") and Jacob Stendig, an architect.
-Gustawa had an inspiring childhood as her mother, who had mastered eight languages including Esperanto, was actively involved in investigating women’s social issues within Jewish society as well as other communities of the world, and was a fervent and outspoken anti-nazi.
+Born in Krakow, Poland to Felicia Infeld-Stendig, an essayist, sociologist and freelance journalist, descendent of Rabbi Akiva Eger and her husband Jacob Stendig was an architect.
+Gustawa had an inspiring childhood as her mother, who had mastered eight languages including Esperanto, was actively involved in investigating women's social issues within Jewish society as well as other communities of the world, and was a fervent and outspoken anti-nazi.
 Her aunt, Bronia Infeld, a teacher, founded the New School in Krakow and her uncle, Leopold Infeld, a physician worked with Albert Einstein in Princeton.
 Thus, Gustawa had outstanding figures in her life and began writing poetry in her early childhood.

 Between 1941 and 1943, in the Ghetto of Krakow, Gustawa wrote many poems which she shared with fellow poets.
 During this period she was with her mother who taught her English and continued to be an infallible source of motivation during such arduous and uncertain times.